Kanomble/celery_blast/README.md

 <a name="project_setup"></a>
 ## Project setup
-o execute the integrated reciprocal BLAST pipeline of SymBLAST, certain data must be set up by the user.
+To execute the integrated reciprocal BLAST pipeline of SymBLAST, certain data must be set up by the user.
 This includes the query sequences from a particular organism/genome file, a forward BLAST database that will serve as the search space, a backward BLAST database, the scientific name of the organism from which the query sequences were obtained, and a project title.
 Additionally, the user can modify some BLAST